 - Prepare your flax eggs by whisking together ground flax seeds and water.
 Set aside to thicken.

 - In a small bowl, add the gluten-free flour, baking soda, and salt.
 Whisk well to combine and set aside.

 - In a medium bowl, using an electric mixer, beat the butter, brown sugar, and granulated sugar until blended and creamy, about 2 minutes.
 Stop to scrape down the sides of your bowl when needed.
 Add flax egg and vanilla extract, blend again for 1 minute.

 - Gradually add the flour mixture to the butter mixture and mix on low speed with your electric mixer or with a wooden spoon until a soft, sticky dough has formed.

 - Add chocolate chips and stir until they have combined with the dough.

 - Using a medium-sized cookie scoop (or a tablespoon) scoop the dough and place on the cookie sheet.
+If using a tablespoon, roll the dough into balls.
 (Don't press the cookie dough down.)

 - Bake for 10 minutes.